robert-at-pretension-io/Totally-Not-Skynet/readme.md

 * **Lead Developer <-> System Architect** - The lead developer and system architect will communicate through design documents and API documentation.

 * **QA <-> Developer** - The QA and developer will communicate through (pull requests) and request changes.
 The QA will provide feedback to the developer through the pull requests.

+## Todo:
+Make sure the system described is unambiguous and clearly defined.
+All of the roles, channels of communication, system objects and prerogatives should make sense and provide clear direction.